On this page:

 Losses

-Depending on the system, the loss may comprise of up to three parts:
+Depending on the system, the loss may comprise up to 3 parts:

 Water supply system efficiency

-where Total outflows includes deliveries to customers and water passed to other systems, plus losses.
+where total outflows includes deliveries, water passed to other systems and losses.

-Efficiency is a measure of the proportion of the water flowing through each system that is able to be used; i.e. that which is not lost to evaporation or system losses.
+Efficiency is a measure of the proportion of the water flowing through each system that can be used, i.e. that which is not lost to evaporation or system losses.

 The above system efficiency formula is only one of many commonly used in the water industry.